Essential Nepal and India 2024-2025 Trip Notes

 Eating & Drinking

 Indian food has a richly deserved reputation as one of the world’s great cuisines.
 Many of the spices we now take for granted – pepper, cardamom and turmeric – hail from India’s plains and jungles.
 Rice is the foundation of Indian cooking with many kinds of bread from flat chapattis to roasted naan.
-Travellers visiting India have become familiar with the term ‘Delhi Belly’, used to describe an upset stomach while travelling India.
+Travelers visiting India have become familiar with the term ‘Delhi Belly’, used to describe an upset stomach while travelling India.
 If you are not a big spice eater, Travel Talk recommends going easy on spices for the first few days as you become accustomed to the effects they can have on your body.
 For this reason, we also recommend avoiding road stalls, unless ordering from a renowned ‘Dhabas’ (a small, generally roadside shop) or other vendors recommended by your local guide.
 Eating out in India is not very expensive however searching for unique and authentic dishes can often be overwhelming if you’re not a local, so here’s a few must-try dishes to get you started in India.
 For more, check out our India food guide.

 Masala Dosa: A crispy crepe stuffed with spiced potato mash potatoes, this dish is generally served with coconut chutney and sambar (a form of lentil).